 On the day of the sports lessons, the children arrive in their sports uniform and keep it on for the whole day.
 The changing rooms are closed.

 No water dispensers may be set up, so your children need to bring sufficient drinks.

 The sports area may only be entered with the water bottle.
 All other school materials remain in the assigned classroom.

 Strenuous sports may be done without a mask, but only with 1m distance between the students.
 Please give your children spare masks, preferably in a sealable plastic bag with their name on it.

 It is not allowed to change any material during sports lessons.
 This means that your child is only allowed to do sports with the ball or device that is assigned to him/her.

 Please buy a yoga mat for your children in the next 2 weeks, which they will bring to the gym class.

 Please do not bring own balls for the break times!

 Will there be class trips and excursions this school year?

-Class trips and excursions will not take place due to current restrictions.
-We are continuing to monitor the current situation and will evaluate the situation on an ongoing basis and inform you if there are any changes.
+Class trips and excursions have resumed, however, we are continuing to monitor the current situation and will evaluate the situation on an ongoing basis and inform you if there are any changes.